 Accident procedures

-In this section, outline the steps the driver should take if they get into an accident, including who the driver should report the accident to (such as the HR department), where they can access registration and insurance cards, whose information they should exchange with the other involved party, and who will be responsible for paying for the damages.
+In this section, outline the steps the driver should take if they get into an accident, including who the driver should report the accident to (such as the human resources department), where they can access registration and insurance cards, which information they should exchange with the other involved party, and who will be responsible for paying for the damages.

-State what the company will be responsible for, including ensuring the safety of the vehicle, scheduling regular maintenance, and paying for car insurance and registration.
-Define what responsibilities your company covers, and conversely, what you are not responsible for, such as covering fines and tickets incurred by employees who did not obey traffic laws and posting bail for arrested drivers.
+In this section, state what the company will be responsible for, including ensuring the vehicle's safety, scheduling regular maintenance, and paying for car insurance and registration.
+Define what responsibilities your company covers and what you are not responsible for, such as covering fines and tickets incurred by employees who did not obey traffic laws and posting bail for arrested drivers.

 [Read more: Have Company Vehicles?
 This Is What You Need to Know About Commercial Auto Insurance]